Data Processing Addendum for Products where Google is a Data Processor

-12.2 Google’s Processing Records.
-Customer acknowledges that Google is required under the GDPR to: (a) collect and maintain records of certain information, including the name and contact details of each processor and/or controller on behalf of which Google is acting and (if applicable) of such processor’s or controller's local representative and data protection officer; and (b) make such information available to the supervisory authorities.
+12.2 Google’s Processing Records Customer acknowledges that Google is required under the GDPR to: (a) collect and maintain records of certain information, including the name and contact details of each processor and/or controller on behalf of which Google is acting and (if applicable) of such processor’s or controller's local representative and data protection officer; and (b) make such information available to any Supervisory Authority.
 Accordingly, Customer will, where requested and as applicable to Customer, provide such information to Google via the user interface of the Processor Services or via such other means as may be provided by Google, and will use such user interface or other means to ensure that all information provided is kept accurate and up-to-date.

 Notwithstanding anything else in the Agreement, the total liability of either party towards the other party under or in connection with this Data Processing Addendum will be limited to the maximum monetary or payment-based amount at which that party’s liability is capped under the Agreement (for clarity, any exclusion of confidentiality or indemnification claims from the Agreement’s limitation of liability will not apply to claims under the Agreement relating to the Data Protection Legislation).
 Nothing in this Section 13 (Liability) will exclude or limit either party’s liability for: (a) death or personal injury resulting from its negligence or the negligence of its employees or agents; (b) fraud or fraudulent misrepresentation; or (c) matters for which liability cannot be excluded or limited under applicable law.